animenon/Learning-Django/README.md

 3. "Introducing Django" gives an introduction to the Django language and briefly explains its features.

+4. "Adding New Pages" shows how other pages can be easily built using existing template, allowing for uniformity.

 Structure of a Django Project:
 ```
 └── new_project